 After your swim session synchronise all the data with the iHealth MyVitals app on iOS and Android.
 The app lets you check your data in graphs at any time.
 Save a history to see how your measurements develop over time.

 iHealth says the Wave will last a up to 7 days on a full charge but that will be reduced with swim tracking to around 5 days.
-The device retails for $80 and comes in the four different colours pictured above.
+The device comes in the four different colours pictured above.

 Check out the official video.